xiaoniuniu89/santa-letters/README.md

 https://xiaoniuniu89.github.io/santa-letters/

-Tsteps to deploy the site:
+Steps to deploy the site:
 - Go to [github.com](https://www.github.com)
 - Log in to account
 - Click repositories